Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

-**Uplift** - the action of taking parts from a newer version of a software system (mozilla-central or mozilla-beta) and porting them to an older version of the same software (mozilla-beta or mozilla-release)
+**Uplift** - the action of taking parts from a newer version of a software system (mozilla-central or mozilla-beta) and porting them to an older version of the same software (mozilla-beta, mozilla-release or ESR)